semaphoreci/docs/job_command_execution.md

             - echo $VAR1
 ```

-The same applies to changing directories.
-If you change a directory
-next command will be executed inside that directory:
+If you change a directory, next command will be executed inside that directory:

 ```
 blocks: